akash7shetty/GRIP-Sparks-Foundation-Tasks/README.md

 Task 2: From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually using Python or R Language.

-Data for Task 1 can be found at DATA(http://bit.ly/w-data) ata for Task 2 can be found at DATA(https://bit.ly/3kXTdox)
+Data for Task 1 can be found at DATA(http://bit.ly/w-data) and Data for Task 2 can be found at DATA(https://bit.ly/3kXTdox)

 Technologies and Libraries Used:
 Python3, Pandas, Numpy, matplotlib. pyplot, seaborn.